Our Jobless Future

-The Jobs Economy versus The Post-Jobs Economy
+The Jobs Economy versus The Post-Jobs (Jobless) Economy

 Humans have always had to work hard for a living.
 But our present economy – and indeed our society – that revolves around the concept of “jobs” is a relatively recent development.
 And our “jobs economy” may eventually become obsolete.
-If so, our leaders need to begin thinking about how a post-jobs economy and society would work.
+If so, our leaders need to begin thinking about how a post-jobs (jobless) economy and society would work.

 Today’s concept of a job – and certainly of a good job – is to work perhaps 40 hours per week in return for compensation that provides much more than a basic subsistence.
-We expect a job to provide us with much more than food, shelter and clothing.
+We expect a job to provide us with much more than the essential food, shelter and clothing.
 We expect a good job to allow the purchase of a home and a car.
 We are entitled to a minimum two weeks of vacation but expect more.
 With good jobs we expect health and retirement benefits.
 We expect to be able to afford a reasonable amount of entertainment and recreation and travel.
 We expect a good job to provide us with a reasonable amount of discretionary income.
 In short, we expect a good job to provide for what would be considered a middle class lifestyle.

 Today’s concept of a job – and certainly a good job – is also that it is relatively permanent.
 A good job is one where (absent quite poor behavior or performance) the employment will most likely continue indefinitely until the employee decides to leave.
-And a good career is one where the employee is able move to a different employer from time to time to pursue better opportunities or int he event of job loss or a move to a different part of the country.
+And a good career is one where the employee is able move to a different employer from time to time to pursue better opportunities or in the event of job loss or a move to a different part of the country.

 The precise point in history at which paid “jobs” became the center piece of the economy and the center piece of the lives of the great majority of working-age adults is debatable.
 But certainly this has been the case for at least the past 100 years.
 Within the last 50 years or so it became normal for both partners in a marriage to work at paid jobs outside the home.

 And just how central is their “job” to the lives of most adults in western countries today?
-It determines their living standard.
+Well, it determines their living standard.
 It largely determines their very identity in society.
 It often determines their sense of self-worth and happiness.
 It fills about half of their waking hours.
 It partly determines their attractiveness to potential mates.
 In short their job is absolutely central to the lives of most working-age adults.

 And the job (if applicable) held by their spouse (if applicable) is also absolutely central to the lives of most adults.
 And certainly the job(s) held by their parents is central to the lives that different children experience.